Kostua/traefik-docker/README.md

-# Use traefik as a reverse proxy in development of multiple docker services on MacOS
+# Traefik as a reverse proxy in development of multiple docker services on MacOS

 ![](./images/docker.png)